jinmingteo/IVRE-2.0/README.md

 ### Student:
 For student to gauge their personal performance among their peers
-1. An overviename: The overview shows the name of the student, the number of levels the student user has been completed and his or her current rank in the course.
+1. An overview of the profile: The overview shows the name of the student, the number of levels the student user has been completed and his or her current rank in the course.
 2. Participation summary which has been optimised from our first version.
 Originally it only showed the number of level completed in each week.
 Currently, it shows the the playtime user spent and average playtime in the course in each week.
 This shows a more direct comparison to see how active the user is relatively to his fellow peers in the same course

 ### Leaderboard: